-- (a) In this section, the following rules determine a debtor's location: - (1) A debtor who is an individual is located at the individual's principal residence. - (2) A debtor that is an organization and has only one place of business is located at its place of business. - (3) A debtor that is an organization and has more than one place of business is located at its chief executive office. - (b) A claim for relief in the nature of a claim for relief under this [Act] is governed by the local law of the jurisdiction in which the debtor is located when the transfer is made or the obligation is incurred.
+- (a) In this section, the following rules determine a debtor's location: - 13 (1) A debtor who is an individual is located at the individual's principal residence. - 14 (2) A debtor that is an organization and has only one place of business is located 15 at its place of business. - (3) A debtor that is an organization and has more than one place of business is located at its chief executive office. - (b) A claim in the nature of a claim under this [Act] is governed by the local law of the jurisdiction in which the debtor is located when the transfer is made or the obligation is incurred.

-1. Section 10, added in 2014, is a simple and predictable choice of law rule applicable to claims for relief of the nature governed by the Act.
-It provides that a claim for relief in the nature of a claim for relief under the Act is governed by the local law of the jurisdiction in which the debtor is "located" at the time the challenged transfer is made or the challenged obligation is incurred.
+(1).
+Section- 10, added in 2014, is a simple and predictable choice of law rule for claims of the nature governed by the Act.
+It provides that a claim in the nature of a claim under the Act is governed by the local law of the jurisdiction in which the debtor is "located" at the time the challenged transfer is made or the challenged obligation is incurred.
 "Local" law means the substantive law of the referenced jurisdiction, and not its choice of law rules.
 Section 6 determines the time at which a transfer is made or obligation is incurred for purposes of the Act, including this section.
-Section 10 applies equally to a candidate jurisdiction that is a sister state and to a candidate jurisdiction that is a foreign nation.